saahilsachdeva7/6-Make-Effective-Data-Visualization/README.md

 Feedback

+Feedback Provider 1

-1 Color in the stacked bar chart can be improved.
+Color in the stacked bar chart can be improved.
 The color which are used are good but more conventional and sequential color can improve the visualization.

+Feedback Provider 2

-2 Reduce the width of stack bar chart for the second graph (Titanic survival rate by age group) so that it can be more clearly represent the age group.
+Reduce the width of stack bar chart for the second graph (Titanic survival rate by age group) so that it can be more clearly represent the age group.

+Feedback Provider 3

-3 To display the likelihood of survival, it is best to use ratios of the survival, so change the count to ratio in the chart 1 and chart 3.
+To display the likelihood of survival, it is best to use ratios of the survival, so change the count to ratio in the chart 1 and chart 3.
 It would be best to use 'perished' instead of 'dead' as this tense matches that of 'survived'.

 Final Visualization